 Using these two methods you’ll be able to easily find passwords on your Windows 10 and 11 computers.
 However, always remember to double-check the commands you run for accuracy to avoid accidentally causing any issues.

 What if you’re running an older version of Windows?
 Don’t worry – your passwords are safe there as well.
 Here's how to see saved passwords on Windows 7:

 Click on the “Control panel.”

 Click on “Manage your network passwords” on the left.

 You should find your credentials here!

-But what if you can’t log in to your computer in the first place?
-Forgetting your computer password is definitely annoying, but fortunately there are a few relatively easy ways to recover your Windows 7 credentials.
-Check out our tutorials on how to reset your Windows 7 password here.
+But what if the issue is even bigger and you can’t log in to your computer in the first place?
+Forgetting your computer password can definitely be annoying.
+Fortunately, you can find a few relatively easy ways to recover your Windows 7 credentials.
+Check out our tutorials on how to reset your Windows 7 password.

 Other ways to recover your passwords

 The Windows operating system isn’t the only place where you can find your saved passwords.
 If you have enabled your browser to save your passwords, it’s possible to view and edit them later on.
 But how do you find your passwords if they’re stored online rather than in your operating system?
 If you’ve favored the convenience of browser-based password managers, we’ve got some tutorials on accessing your login details in Firefox, Safari, Edge, and Google Chrome.